You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 Is that true or did everybody know?

-And uh when I went to the polling station, or when I went to the voting station and voted, man, the line was out the door.
+And when I went to the polling station, or when I went to the voting station and voted, man, the line was out the door.

 In the general election, sometimes maybe somewhat of a line, but I've never.

-That this year has struck a chord with a lot of people who normally don't vote or get involved with politics.
+And with the people that I'm talking with, people are just fed up that this year has struck a chord with a lot of people who normally don't vote or get involved with politics.

-Uh we've seen a lot of industry lead over the last 20 years.
+We've seen a lot of industry lead over the last 20 years.

-And and we are concerned.
+And we are concerned.

 We are concerned about our families.

-We are concerned about uh immigration, we are concerned about jobs and all of the things that that Trump is is striking a chord with is hitting to the heart of a lot of people in the heartland of this country.
+And all of the things that Trump is striking a chord with is hitting to the heart of a lot of people in the heartland of this country.

-And that is, you know, how did a guy like Donald Trump defy all conventional political gravity, knock out sixteen of the best and brightest that the Republicans have to offer?
+You know, I think this is what I also think, and I go back to my theory that I laid out in the first hour of the program today, and that is, you know, how did a guy like Donald Trump, defy all conventional political gravity, knock out 16 of the best and brightest that the Republicans have to offer?

 How did that happen?

-You know, is there is it really the media's fault were the people of Indiana absolutely clueless, had no idea how important their vote was?
+Were the people of Indiana absolutely clueless, had no idea how important their vote was?

 I think we did.

-And I think if you look at the numbers of how many people showed up at the polls, I mean, the amount of votes that Trump got total was close to the amount that uh Hillary and and Bernie got combined.
+And I think if you look at the numbers of how many people showed up at the polls, I mean, the amount of votes that Trump got total was close to the amount that Hillary and Bernie got combined.

-So people showed up, and and I really believe that there is this silent majority out there.
+And I really believe that there is this silent majority out there.

 I mean, you keep hearing about it on the media.

-I I'm talking with people every day.
+I'm talking with people every day.

-And I'm talking just common people, hard-working people that get up every day, that have families that are concerned about the direction of this country.
+And I'm talking just common people, hardworking people that get up every day, that have families, that are concerned about the direction of this country.

-And I think I'm gonna say something.
+And I'm going to say something.

-I I actually think that his message has resonated far more deeply than the Republicans ever anticipated, and it really goes to the heart of okay, control our borders for for two big reasons.
+I actually think that his message has resonated far more deeply than the Republicans ever anticipated.

 One, because, okay, 14 million illegals are in this country taking jobs from Americans and driving wages down.

-Those are American people, 95 million of them out of the workforce, 20% of American families don't have a single family member working, and number two, it would also prevent radical Islamists from having an opening into this country.
+And number two, it would also prevent radical Islamists from having an opening into this country.

 Those things are resonating.